reinaldorm/astro-pilot/src/pages/posts/astro-first-impressions.md

   - Framework
 ---

 > Hey, this is **still** a draft, one that I hope I'll finish writing some day.
-I encourage reading some of the others posts I have that are already completed right here but if you want to read it anyway, have at it.
+I encourage you to read one of the other posts I have that are already completed [here](https://astro-pilot.netlify.app/) but, if you want to read it anyway, feel free to do so.

 ---